-While using warfarin, you will need frequent "INR" or prothrombin time tests (to measure how long it takes your blood to clot).
-You may not notice any change in your symptoms, but your blood work will help your doctor determine how long to treat you with warfarin.
-You must remain under the care of a doctor while using warfarin.
+While taking warfarin, you will need frequent "INR" or prothrombin time tests (to measure how long it takes your blood to clot).
+Your blood work will help your doctor determine the best dose for you.
+You must remain under the care of a doctor while taking warfarin.

 If you have received warfarin in a hospital, call or visit your doctor 3 to 7 days after you leave the hospital.
 Your INR will need to be tested at that time.
 Do not miss any follow-up appointments.

 Tell your doctor if you are sick with diarrhea, fever, chills, or flu symptoms, or if your body weight changes.

 You may need to stop taking warfarin 5 to 7 days before having any surgery or dental work.
 Call your doctor for instructions.
 You may also need to stop taking warfarin if you need to take antibiotics, or if you have a spinal tap or spinal anesthesia (epidural).

 Wear a medical alert tag or carry an ID card stating that you take warfarin.
 Any medical care provider who treats you should know that you are taking this medicine.

 Store at room temperature away from heat, moisture, and light.

 What happens if I miss a dose?